Is Your Baby Overheating? Signs Your Baby Is Too Hot

-• Check the ears and neck.
-If the ears are red and hot and the neck is sweaty, your baby is too warm.
+Luckily, there’s an easy way to tell if your baby is too hot.
+Touch her ears and neck.
+If her ears are red and hot and her neck is sweaty, your baby is too warm.
 Dress her more lightly or cool the room.